-Radio Business
+4. Radio Business

 The Company's radio station is called Mono Fresh 91.5 FM with the slogan "Fresh music all day long" for with Top Chart and new songs of both Thailand and international.
-Online channels are available on monofresh915. com and Mono Fresh application to enjoy the music from any place and any time via smartphones.
-They can also chat with attractive DJs and watch live streaming on facebook.com/ MonoFresh91.5.
+Online channels are available on monofresh915.com and Mono Fresh application to enjoy the music from any place and any time via smartphones.
+They can also chat with attractive DJs and watch live streaming on facebook.com/MonoFresh91.5.

-In 2018, the Company has expanded the showbiz business with special business partners like the Government Savings Bank (GSB) and Dhipaya Insurance PCL.
-A total of 14 premium concerts were organized for the customers in the events of GSB WOW Concert, Original Concert, and Legend of Rock Concert, all of which were held at Mono29 Studio on Chaiyapruk Rd., with artists from various music studios and the beautiful 270-degree LED screen.
+Income from radio business derives from 2 channels which are spots on radio station and showbiz business.
+Our sponsorship in 2019 were Government Savings Bank (GSB), Dhipaya Insurance PCL., and Triple T Broadband PCL.
+A total of 16 premium concerts were organized for customers in the events of GSB DUO Concert, Queens of Dance Concert, Rock of Ages Concert, and 3BB Member Exclusive Concert, all of which were held at Mono29 Studio on Chaiyapruk Rd., with artists from various music studios and the beautiful 270-degree LED screen.